 If your perfect trip to Australia includes a chance to snorkel the Great Barrier Reef, a day tour is a great way of including this.
 They are ideally suited to anyone who is eager to explore the reefs and there is a safe swimming zone for children too.

 2. Learn to scuba dive on the reef

 For those that have always wanted to learn to dive, there’s nothing quite like the opportunity to give it a go on the iconic Great Barrier Reef.

 Surely the best way to experience it in all its glory is to dive below the surface for a closer look, especially for those that have an interest in marine biology and seeing sea creatures up close.

-This Dive on the Reef day trip from Cairns is ideal for beginners and those who want to go on and gain a PADI certificate.
+This Great Barrier Reef diving day trip from Cairns is ideal for beginners and those who want to go on and gain a PADI certificate.
 There’s an option to complete two dives on the day or to enrol in a five-day course.
 The day trip is perfect for travellers who don’t have the time to get their full dive certificate but want to experience the unique adventure of gliding through the waters surrounded by coral sculptures and underwater companions.

 After boarding an exclusive 29-metre catamaran, visitors will be taken to three carefully-selected locations out on the Agincourt Reef.
 Guests will be treated to interactive demonstrations and provided with safety information before beginning the introductory dive.
 Lunch is included and there are hot water showers on board.